-- The instrument measures dissolved oxygen (mg/L) and then calculates the percent saturation (% Sat.). - The Dissolved Oxygen % Sat levels within this deployment period were between 91.3 % Sat and 99.0 % Sat.
-Dissolved Oxygen (mg/L) measured between 11.15 mg/L and 13.65 mg/L. (Figure 5) - The DO mg/L values were above the minimum DO CCME guidelines for the protection of early life stages and other life stages during this deployment period (Figure 5). - Small decreases in available oxygen are associated with increases in water temperature.
-Warm water can hold less dissolved oxygen than cooler water. - The lowest levels of DO correspond with the highest water temperatures recorded during this deployment period.
+- The instrument measures dissolved oxygen (mg/L) and then calculates the percent saturation (% Sat.). - The Dissolved Oxygen % Sat levels within this deployment period were between 92.1 % Sat and 100.2 % Sat.
+Dissolved Oxygen (mg/L) measured between 12.74 mg/L and 14.39 mg/L. (Figure 5) - The DO mg/L values were above the minimum DO CCME guidelines for the protection of early life stages and other life stages for the entire deployment period (Figure 5). - Small decreases in available oxygen are associated with increases in water temperature.
+Warm water can hold less dissolved oxygen than cooler water.